hansverheyen/hansverheyen/_portfolio/wildekoffie.md

 Branding for a coffee bar on a bike.
 The single line from the logo was extended to an identity that gives a playful overview of the coffee making process.

-The simple identity elements form a toolbox that allows the design to be easily extended to other uses like social media banners, animations, POS displays, shirts…
+The simple identity elements form a toolbox that allows the design to be easily applied to a range of different applications.